 This is an interesting design for a watercolour box.
 There's no brand and this one cost less than £6 on Amazon UK.

-This is one of the most expensive boxes around at a jaw-dropping USD $450.
+This is one of the most expensive boxes around at USD $450.
 It's supposedly handmade by Craig Young.
 It's well priced to separate enthusiasts from enthusiasts with deep pockets.

 There are also those who like to improvise and make their own watercolour boxes.
 The main problem I have with those is sometimes the mixing area isn't white, so it's hard to gauge accurately the colour you're mixing.

 There are too many to choose from.
-Good luck.
+Have fun choosing.